2023 vintage. A delicious uncomplicated Syrah, with lovely purity. — 6 months ago

 Pours a bright-gold color.
 Aromatically you can smell the dried apricots and honeysuckle from a foot away.
 Classically viscous and waxy, but by no means cloying or flabby.
 Reminds me of those Bit-O-Honey candies as a kid with honeyed-lemon followed by some truffle Marcona almonds at the finish.
 Mid-palate texture is weighty and the finish is lengthy.
 Fruit isn’t dominant here (as expected) but the complexity with the almond skin/waxy bitter notes is beautiful.
 I love Rhône whites.

 Followed over two days and stayed consistent.
-Pop and pour now for stage one, or hold 7-10yrs for marsanne’s stage two revival. — 9 months ago
+Pop and pour now for stage one, or hold 7-10yrs for marsanne’s stage two revival. — a year ago